How can I be referred for CAT in the NHS?

 Cognitive Analytic Therapy (CAT) is one of several talking therapies offered in the NHS.
 Therapists offering CAT work in many different services in both mental and physical health, across a wide range of ages.
 Some work in services for people with learning and other disabilities.

 CAT is not always available directly from referral by your GP.
-Most areas in England now have a first line IAPT service for talking therapies for common mental health problems like anxiety and depression.
-Some IAPT services offer CAT, or CAT-informed therapy, but at the moment the majority do not.
+Most areas in England now have a first line Talking Therapies for common mental health problems like anxiety and depression.
+Some Talking Therapies services do offer CAT, or CAT-informed therapy, but at the moment the majority do not.
+It is worth asking your local provider whether or not CAT is included in their offer.

 Some recent research showed that people offered an 8-session CAT therapy in an IAPT service had outcomes that were just as good as people who’d had cognitive behavioural therapy (CBT).
 CAT seemed to be more acceptable to clients in the study, who were more likely to complete the course of therapy than those having CBT.

-You can refer yourself directly to many IAPT services in England.
+You can refer yourself directly to many Talking Therapies services in England.
 This can be through a phone call, or online through this NHS link.
 Sometimes you have to see your GP or another health professional in order to access psychological therapy.
 This is always an option if you would prefer to talk through options with someone.
-You can find out which IAPT services are in your area by visiting the NHS Direct website – click here to find the search page for IAPT.
+You can find out which Talking Therapies services are in your area by visiting the NHS Direct website – click here to find the search page for Talking Therapies in your area.

 In Scotland, Wales and Northern Ireland, access to talking therapies may be different.
 We suggest you discuss referral with your GP.